x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/secure-outlook-for-ios-and-android.md

 ### Managing add-ins

 Outlook for iOS and Android lets users integrate popular apps and services with the email client.
 Add-ins for Outlook are available on the web, Windows, Mac, and mobile.
-Since add-ins are managed via Office 365, users are able to share data and messages between Outlook for iOS and Android and the unmanaged add-in (even when the account is managed by an Intune App Protection policy), unless add-ins are turned off for the user within the M365 admin center.
+Since add-ins are managed via Microsoft 365 or Office 365, users are able to share data and messages between Outlook for iOS and Android and the unmanaged add-in (even when the account is managed by an Intune App Protection policy), unless add-ins are turned off for the user within the Microsoft 365 admin center.

-If you want to stop your end users from accessing and installing Outlook add-ins (which affects all Outlook clients), execute the following changes to roles in the M365 admin center:
+If you want to stop your end users from accessing and installing Outlook add-ins (which affects all Outlook clients), execute the following changes to roles in the Microsoft 365 admin center:

 - To prevent users from installing Office Store add-ins, remove the My Marketplace role from them.
 - To prevent users from side loading add-ins, remove the My Custom Apps role from them.
 - To prevent users from installing all add-ins, remove both, My Custom Apps and My Marketplace roles from them.

-For more information, please see [Add-ins for Outlook](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/add-ins-for-outlook/add-ins-for-outlook) and how to [Manage deployment of Office 365 add-ins in the Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/manage/manage-deployment-of-add-ins).
+For more information, please see [Add-ins for Outlook](https://docs.microsoft.com/exchange/clients-and-mobile-in-exchange-online/add-ins-for-outlook/add-ins-for-outlook) and how to [Manage deployment of add-ins in the Microsoft 365 admin center](https://docs.microsoft.com/office365/admin/manage/manage-deployment-of-add-ins).